kieranb662/kieranb662.github.io/_posts/2020-04-17-SwiftUI-ReactiveButton.md

 ```

-Running the simulator should display show you a button like this:
+Running the simulator should show a button like this:

 <p align="center">
 <img class="tutorial" src="/assets/ReactiveButton/MyButton.gif">